JAPA Program Sessions

 10 classes: September 10 - November 19, 2016

 - posture, breath support, and proper vocal technique for singing as well as speaking onstage

-Theatre history and appreciation will also be a part of the curriculum.
+Theater history and appreciation will also be part of the curriculum.
 The fall session culminates in performances showcasing each student’s individual talents and growth in voice, acting and dance.

-- musical theatre movement, contemporary dance, and awareness of your body on stage)
+- musical theater movement, contemporary dance, and awareness of your body on stage

 Tuition Per session